 A lifelong scifi nerd who loves clothes, she maintains Hack the Dress Code, a private styling practice advising academics and tech entrepreneurs.
 She's trained with some of the industry's leading personal stylists, including Stacy London, Luke Storey, and Lauren Messiah, and has witnessed the transformative power of a sequin.

-Laura is currently researching fashion in the book of Genesis and curating an exhibit about near-future dystopian wearable tech.
 She holds an AM in the History of Science from Harvard, where she studied how social robots' style and design influence people's relationships with them.
-She also holds a BS in International Communication from Georgetown University and a certificate in personal styling from The School of Style.
+She also holds a BS in International Business and Marketing from Georgetown University and a certificate in personal styling from The School of Style.
 She lives and works in Cambridge, MA.